-In 2021, to coincide with the 10th anniversary of the United Nations Guiding Principles on Business and Human Rights, we published our first standalone Human Rights Report, which examines the potential human rights risks arising from our worldwide operations.
+B In 2021, to coincide with the 10th anniversary of the UN Guiding Principles on Business and Human Rights, we published the first standalone JT Group Human Rights Report, which examines the potential human rights risks arising from our worldwide operations.
 The report identifies nine salient human rights issues and the steps we are taking to remedy them.
-JT Group Human Rights Report 🗋 - Integrated Report > - Our human rights correspondence with Human Rights Watch, the UN Human Rights Council, and The Guardian. - JTI UK Modern Slavery Statement (JTI UK Website) □ JTI UK, the JT Group's U.K. subsidiary, has been publishing a Modern Slavery Act Statement yearly since 2016.
-Governance Our CEO and the Board of Directors play a key role in formulating the JT Group sustainability strategy, which has respect for human rights at its core.
+JT Group Human Rights Report 🌓 - Integrated Report > - Our human rights correspondence with Human Rights Watch, the UN Human Rights Council, and The Guardian. - JTI UK Modern Slavery Statement (JTI UK website) □ published by JTI UK, the JT Group's UK subsidiary, yearly since 2016 Governance Our CEO and the Board of Directors play a key role in formulating the JT Group sustainability strategy, which has respect for human rights at its core.
 They oversee and are accountable for the effectiveness of this strategy, as they are committed to the Group achieving its sustainability targets.
 The Chief Sustainability Officer is responsible for driving sustainability across the Group, including respect for human rights.
-While our CEO and Board of Directors are accountable for the strategy, governance, and reporting of adherence to the JT Group Human Rights Policy, each local business unit is responsible for operational implementation and has an appropriate management system to apply human rights initiatives.
-This is driven by our dedicated Human Rights team, which is also responsible for raising awareness and improving engagement internally.
+While our CEO and Board of Directors are accountable for the strategy, governance, and reporting of adherence to the JT Group Human Rights Policy, each local business unit is responsible for operational implementation and has an appropriate management system in place to apply human rights initiatives.
+This is driven by our dedicated human rights team, which is also responsible for raising awareness and improving engagement internally.
 To secure an effective due diligence system, it is critical to link impact assessments to effective governance structures that ensure accountability for acting on the findings.
-The human rights champions network plays a vital role to facilitate the sharing of guidance and best practice on human rights by those closest to the issues on the ground.
 To advance the rights of our stakeholders, it is important that we listen to the advice, concerns, and criticisms of people outside the JT Group.
-Therefore, we have continued to take counsel from our Human Rights External Advisory Board.
-Human Rights External Advisory Board In our tobacco business, the Human Rights External Advisory Board plays a vital role in providing us with a broad external perspective in the human rights area.
+Therefore, we have continued to take counsel from our External Human Rights Advisory Board.
+External Human Rights Advisory Board In our tobacco business, the External Human Rights Advisory Board plays a vital role in providing us with a broad external perspective in the human rights area.
 Made up of international experts on business and human rights, the Board advises us on all issues that the members consider relevant for the implementation of our human rights strategy.
-The panel of experts guide us with their expertise and challenge us where they believe we need to improve, helping to strengthen our efforts to deliver on our human rights commitments.
+The panel of experts guides us with expertise and challenges us where it believes improvement is needed, helping to strengthen our efforts to deliver on our human rights commitments.
 Board members include: